alivedise/kronos/README.md

-== Kronos ==
+# Kronos
-Kronos is an ancient god who split Gaia the earth and Uranus the sky.
+Kronos is an ancient in Greek mythology god.
+He split Gaia the earth and Uranus the sky.